Atlantic Centre of Education Sustainability Policy

 • Entirely online pre, during and post-course registration communication with students

-• Printing of certificates on a need-only basis, with default email certificate issue
+• Printing of certificates on a need-only basis, with a default email certificate issue

 • Usage of shared digital copies, USB file transfer and other cloud transfer of all marketing materials

-• Tracking photocopying by having a log-in system on machines and displaying ‘Limited Use’ caps above each machine
+• Tracking photocopying by having a log-in system on machines and displaying ‘Limited Use’ caps above each machine<br>

 • Incorporating one environment-related topic into each syllabus rotation